John Lanchester: Works

 2010 saw the publication of Lanchester's book Whoops!
 Why Everyone Owes Everyone and No One Can Pay (titled I.O.U.: Why Everyone Owes Everyone and No One Can Pay outside the UK).
 It is an explanation of the 2008 financial crisis for general readers.

 Capital (2012) is a satirical novel set in London prior to and during the 2008 financial crisis and the Great Recession, telling of the crisis' effect on characters living in a fictional street in Clapham, a suburb of south London.
 The book deals with contemporary issues in British life including immigration, Islamic extremism, celebrity, and property prices.
 The book was adapted into a three-part TV series for BBC 1, first broadcast on 24 November 2015.

 In 2013 he was invited by The Guardian to examine materials from Edward Snowden, and on 4 October wrote "The Snowden files: why the British public should be worried about GCHQ".

 Lanchester wrote the introduction to a 2012 edition of Empire of the Sun by J. G. Ballard, an author whose work resonates with him.

 The Wall (2019) is set in a dystopic near-future Britain, where rising sea-levels and climate change have led to a breakdown in world-wide social and economic order.
 The title refers to a concrete fortification constructed along the entire British coast, populated by conscripted Defenders responsible for preventing the Others (refugees) from reaching the British mainland (where the British population enjoy relative stability and prosperity).
 The story is told from the perspective of Kavanagh, a young man beginning his mandatory two-year tour of duty as a Defender on the Wall.
 The novel deals with themes of inter-generational guilt, international inequality, cross-Channel refugee migration, climate change, and slavery.
 The Wall was included on the Booker Prize longlist for 2019.
+His 2026 book published by Faber and Faber is titled Look What You Made Me Do.